aaroncaraway/aaroncaraway.github.io/_pages/projects/UMS.md

 ### 31. Creating the Data Query Service

-We want a single service that connects posts and commnets!
+GOAL: We want a single service that connects posts and comments!

+1. add query
+2. i express cors nodemon

+GOAL 2:

+1. console log inside query from event bus
+2. (event bus no more errors)
+3. console log inside event bus as a response from query`

 ### 32. Parsing Incoming Events

 ### 33. Using the Query Service

-1. add query
-2. i express cors

 ### 34. Adding a Simple Feature